dhbalaji/docusauras-dhbalaji-blog/src/pages/quotes/index.md

 Great leadership question: if you were me how would you do this differently?

-Leaders, you gain influence (in part) by demonstrating you can 'Get Things Done!'#leadership
+Leaders, you gain influence (in part) by demonstrating you can 'Get Things Done!' #leadership

-The human spirit thrives on challenge
+The human spirit thrives on challenge.

-it's easier to act your way into a new way of thinking than to think your way into a new way of acting. - Millard Fuller

 Surround yourself with incredible people and you'll go from "How could I ever do that?" to "How could I not?"

 Most people settle for very average goals because it's "reasonable".
 One problem: average has a lot of competition.
 Go big and succeed more.

-The #1 productivity secret; wake up early
+The #1 productivity secret; wake up early.

 Become a self-feeder: make sure you are continually learning, growing, and developing both mentally, spiritually, and physically.